Some of the brands Millennials love might surprise you!

 Whether you are a start-up surf brand following a live surf competition, or an entertainment blogger attending a movie premiere, there’s opportunities that present themselves all the time.
 Start thinking about opportunities that are relevant to your audience and customers, and plan ahead to be live and maximise the opportunity, regardless of the outcome.

-Yes it takes time to prepare great content, but fortunately technology like @Metigy makes it easier to spot the trend, time the release, and maximise the benefit from your valuable work.
+Yes it takes time to prepare great content, but fortunately technology such as @Metigy makes it easier to spot the trend, time the release, and maximise the benefit from your valuable work.